bmabey/pca-tutorial/index.md

 1. Steve Pittard (2012), <cite>[Principal Components Analysis Using R](http://www.youtube.com/user/biorsph)</cite>
 1. Quick-R, <cite>[Principal Components and Factor Analysis](http://www.statmethods.net/advstats/factor.html)</cite> (good pointers to additional R packages)
 1. C Ding, X He (2004), <cite>[K-means Clustering via Principal Component Analysis](http://ranger.uta.edu/~chqding/papers/KmeansPCA1.pdf)</cite>

+---
+"The calculation is done using eigen on the correlation or covariance matrix, as determined by cor.
+This is done for compatibility with the S-PLUS result.
+A preferred method of calculation is to use svd on x, as is done in prcomp."
+- Docs for princomp